lettergram/parse-uspto-xml/README.md

 Contains the full text of each patent application (non-provisional utility and plant) published weekly (Thursdays) from March 15, 2001 to present (excludes images/drawings).
 Subset of the Patent Application Full Text Data with Embedded TIFF Images.
 ```

+The current script(s) only work on version 4.0 or higher of the XML (2005 - Present).

 *Step 2*: Extract the ziped file: `*.xml`

 *Step 3*: Individual patents can then be parsed with: